 Finally, the inclusion of a police campaign targeting anti-social driving, will see it be truly successful.

-The NTBOY campaign is an extremely clever, original way of viewing the problem of speeding / anti-social driving and has proven more successful in changing attitudes than any other in the recent history of NSW road safety campaigns.
+The No one Thinks Big Of You campaign is an extremely clever, original way of viewing the problem of speeding/anti-social driving and has proven more successful in changing attitudes than any other in the recent history of NSW road safety campaigns.

-For its brief, the campaign seeks to improve the driving of 17 – 25 year old males.
+For its brief, the campaign seeks to improve the driving of 17 to 25-year-old males.
 Eighty-five percent of drivers involved in fatal speeding crashes are men (RTA, 2010).
-P-platers, who typically fall into this age category, comprise 41 per cent of speeding infringements over 45 km per hour.
+P-platers, who typically fall into this age category, comprise 41 percent of speeding infringements over 45 km per hour.